This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Test Structure

-Server Processing : Server reads from the buffer in chunks, processes requests, and writes responses back tests/rpc_dispatcher_tests.rs:126-203:
+Server Processing : Server reads from the buffer in 4-byte chunks via RpcDispatcher::read_bytes(), checks is_rpc_request_finalized(), retrieves the request with delete_rpc_request(), processes it, and sends the response via RpcDispatcher::respond() tests/rpc_dispatcher_tests.rs:126-203:

 Sources : tests/rpc_dispatcher_tests.rs:30-203 tests/rpc_dispatcher_tests.rs:1-29